-Prerequisite: SPAN 211 or equivalent or consent of the
+Four hours lecture per week Prerequisite: SPAN 211 or equivalent or Consent of Instructor

 This course is designed for students accustomed to hearing Spanish and English at home who are able to understand much of what they hear as well as speak some Spanish, and who are interested in further developing their language skills, particularly in speaking, reading and writing.
 Course content will include the culture and civilization of the Hispanic world, with emphasis on the U.S.